 - Connect to a server location that matches the broadcaster you want to watch.
-For example, if you’d like to see the Australian broadcast, connect to a server in Brisbane, Sydney, Melbourne, or Perth.
+For example, Aussie cricket fans who want to watch local Australian broadcasters can connect to a server in Brisbane, Sydney, Melbourne, or Perth.

 - Check the schedule of your preferred broadcaster, like 9Now, Kayo Sports, Foxtel (Australia), or Sky Sports (UK), and find the event you want to watch.